 According to CEJU, the 69 judges attended five video-conference classes from 31 May to 15 June 2022 – a total of ten hours – led by three male instructors.
 One of them, the central authority for MEC’s International Legal Cooperation, Daniel Trecca, has officially stated on behalf of Uruguay that its GBV law does not apply to the Hague Convention.

 Co-author of Law 19.580, lawyer Diana González was not aware of this rule.
 “If pertinent”, it would be up to the Supreme Court of Justice (SCJ) “to proceed under Civil Code article 14“, explained González, whose expertise in gender and children has made her Uruguay’s candidate for the CEDAW Committee in 2024.
-Article 14 enables SCJ to express itself on “doubts and conflicts that may arise in a law’s understanding and application, as well as any gaps it may come across, in order to foster either interpretation or new laws”.
+Such article 14 enables SCJ to express itself on “doubts and conflicts that may arise in a law’s understanding and application, as well as any gaps it may come across, in order to foster either interpretation or new laws”.
 No such action regarding this issue has been made public to date.

 The total authority